Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Introduction

+\begin{itemize} \item \textbf{Lack of explainable machine unlearning methods.} A prominent challenge in machine unlearning is the need for more basic explanations regarding the unlearning principle.
+Even though users submit unlearning requests to model owners, there's still a significant lack of clear explanations on how the unlearning methods influence the models' parameters.

+\item \textbf{Model owners may need to access users' original data to use unlearning methods.} Many existing methods use the users' original data for unlearning, either by fine-tuning or by directly modifying the parameters.
+Using original data raises serious privacy concerns because it may expose sensitive information during model updates.

+\item \textbf{High cost on time and computational resources} Many existing unlearning methods necessitate extensive calculations, which can involve retraining or fine-tuning models based on large datasets. \end{itemize}

-We address the three challenges mentioned above using different approaches, thereby designing an efficient unlearning method.
-We investigate the relevance between the model's neurons and the unlearning information for the first challenge.
-"Relevance" refers to the contribution or importance of each neuron in the neural network to the final prediction.
+We address the three challenges by investigating the relevance between the model's neurons and the unlearning information.``Relevance" refers to the contribution or importance of each neuron in the neural network to the final prediction.
 We identify the path of neurons with high relevance, which we define as the classification path.
 Our goal is to determine the neuron classification path by assessing the relevance of each neuron to the unlearning information.
-Through layer-wise relevance analysis, we can clearly describe the internal principles of machine unlearning.
+Through layer-wise relevance analysis, we can explain the internal principles of machine unlearning.

-For the second challenge, we use data not present in the training dataset to perform actions in the unlearning process, such as queries.
-This kind of data can be obtained in two ways.
-First, we can directly extract the data from the test set.
-When the model training is complete, the model owner will conduct performance evaluations using data that was not used for training, which can also be used for machine unlearning.
-Additionally, data generated by generative models can be utilized in the unlearning process.
-We can instruct generative models to generate data related to unlearning information and use queries or other methods to determine the relevance of neurons in the model.
-Through these two methods, we can ensure the privacy of users' data during the machine unlearning process.

-One last point is that our method does not require modifying the overall model parameters after the model processes the data, significantly saving time and computational resources.
-We analyze the data related to the unlearning information and identify the neurons that show high relevance.
-Due to the redundancy in neural networks, we can achieve effective unlearning by perturbing only a small subset of neurons, which minimizes the need for time and computational resources.
-This approach enhances the feasibility of real-world applications, enabling efficient unlearning while maintaining model utility.
+For the second challenge, our solution follows the concept of \textit{zero-shot machine unlearning} as defined by Chundawat et al.~\cite{10097553}.
+In their work, zero-shot unlearning refers to performing the unlearning process without needing access to the original training dataset (including retain data and forget data), rather than not using any data.
+Based on this definition, our method utilizes ``unseen samples", which are data not present in the original training dataset, to perform the unlearning process.
+These unseen samples can be either directly extracted from the test set or generated by generative models.
+By relying solely on such data, we effectively adhere to the zero-shot unlearning paradigm and help ensure the privacy of users' original training data during the machine unlearning process.